-Discover antique bento boxes inside of a long-running store
+Discover antique bento boxes at this store with a deep history

-Just walking into this structure is amazing.
-Established in 1689, Hanbey Fu is a long-running store specializing in fu, traditional Japanese food made out of wheat gluten.
-Their incredible beliefs of hospitality and cherishing the importance of food culture of Japan, lead to this showcase creation of bento boxes which many of them are from the Edo period (year 1603-1868).
-As having a meal was considered as recreation, many enjoyed eating outdoors and appreciated the natural scenery.
-It is part of Japanese culture to have profound respect towards nature and the changes each season brings.
-These beliefs are well transmitted through variety of unique bento boxes that you can observe at this museum which is open for free to walk-in.
+Just walking inside this store feels amazing.
+Established in 1689, Hanbey Fu is a store with a deep history specializing in fu, a traditional Japanese food made of wheat gluten.
+The store’s incredible beliefs surrounding hospitality and the cherishing of Japanese food culture, lead to this showcase of the creation of bento boxes—many of which are from the Edo period (1603-1868).
+As having a meal was considered a form of leisure, many enjoyed eating outdoors while appreciating natural scenery.
+It’s a part of Japanese culture to have profound respect towards nature and the changes each season brings.
+These beliefs are well transmitted through a variety of unique bento boxes that can be observed at this museum—which is open to walk around in for free.